ucsd-ml-arts/ml-art-final-ohjay/README.md

 ### [1] Voxel object generation

-- The objects will be voxel objects.
-Use a GAN to generate voxel objects based on a distribution of `obj` models.
-See e.g. http://3dgan.csail.mit.edu.
-- Generate voxel objects using [3D-GAN](https://github.com/zck119/3dgan-release).
-Stack them to create amalgamations of voxel objects (adds layer of ML "creativity"; chair + chair = chair? chair + desk = ?).
-Animate the construction, building everything layer-by-layer, from the ground up.
-Precompute the building sequence, although allow the users to add blocks in real-time and delete blocks in real-time.
-Can also do stylization in real-time as before.
+- I generate objects for five classes of objects (car, chair, desk, gun, and sofa).
+- Why voxel objects?
+It helps with layout generation.
+You can easily describe a set of voxel objects by a 2D top-down grid.

 ### [2] Voxel/mesh conversion

-- convert voxel objects to .obj files to reduce number of meshes Panda3D has to deal with (don't want to write voxel engine)
+- I convert voxel objects to `.obj` files in order to reduce the number of meshes that Panda3D has to deal with (on the premise that I don't want to write a voxel engine).
-- triangle soup, degenerate meshes :(
+- Unfortunately, the converted meshes are degenerate, and even a slew of online remeshing/repair software has failed to fix them to the point where many standard geometry processing operations (e.g. geodesic distances, harmonic map parameterizations) will actually work properly.

 ### [3] Mesh stylization

+- I use GAN-based unconditional image generation to generate mesh textures.
+I choose to use [MSG-GAN](https://github.com/akanimax/BMSG-GAN) for its purported stability and because StyleGAN sounds like it might take longer to train.
-- Generate textures: unconditional image generation (with a GAN?).
-Use [this](https://github.com/akanimax/BMSG-GAN).
-StyleGAN might take too long to train.
-Can also do texture synthesis on top of this, or separate from this (to generate an additional set of textures to use).
-Multiple texture generation methods.
+- I also apply a synthesis method on top of this, such that I can generate an unlimited number of textures.

 ### [4] Scene layout design

-- Try to stack the voxel objects like Tetris.
-Find a surface where there is an open space and where the current object can fit (or just stack them up however each individual layer of block falls).
-- decide placement of objects
-  - Input: a floor plan (a 2D top-down floor plan)
-  - Output: a floor plan with the new object (top-down space determined as voxels)
+- I train a generator as part of a convolutional VAE (CVAE) to create top-down layout sampling maps.
+These maps are grayscale and [0, 1]-normalized so that the value at each location can represent a probability.
+I use these maps in order to sample where to place each object.
+(Each pixel value describes the probability that we put each new object there.)
+I drop the objects from the sky as if they're coming from "the creator."
+An object will fall until it hits either the ground or an existing object, and in this way the scene is slowly built up.
+This stacking algorithm can create amalgamations of objects, which might contribute to a sense of ML "creativity" (e.g. sofa + sofa = ?).
-- The world is a 1000x1000x1000 voxel grid.
-Can be filled.
-Cannot leave the area.
+- The full world is discretized as a 256x256x256 voxel grid.
+Users are prevented from leaving this area.
-- Discretize into squares of the size of the object, so that you know you won't overlap if possible
-- Want the top-down to be like looking at an image; a beautiful image.
-Value represents probability that we put the new object there.
-1 is higher probability.
-Use map to sample where we put the next object.
-- If entire floor plan is taken, use floor plan for next layer up.
-I guess objects will hang in the air in Panda3D, which is good.
-- Make the network a small fully convolutional network so that I can run it on a laptop and it doesn't take too much memory or time.
-The actual quality is not extremely important since it is an artistic application and not a reconstructive one.
-- Why voxels?
-Helps with layout generation.
-Can make into 2D top-down grid.
+- The CVAE is trained on satellite imagery.
+Alternatively, it could be trained on any grayscale image data.
+For example, if it were trained on MNIST, then the scenes would build up like 3D numbers.
+- The network is not trained for high-fidelity reconstruction.
+I do not regard this as important since (a) the maps are just used for sampling and (b) the application is primarily artistic, not reconstructive.

 ### [5] Real-time scene construction

-- Allow users to add more and more objects to the 3D scene, s.t. it starts simple but gets messier and messier.
-Style transfer can also be used to increase the sense of "mess."
+- I allow users to add objects to the 3D scene.
-- Provide a button to delete objects which is essentially ineffectual; even if users apply the button, the "stuff" should grow exponentially.
-- Orbit/look/walk around scene and when you come back, there's a bunch more stuff than there was before.
+- I allow users to delete objects, but this functionality is essentially ineffectual, since the rate of growth is faster than the maximum rate of deletion.
+- Users can orbit or walk around the scene as it grows.

 ### [6] Offline scene construction

-- Automatically write out images and compose them into a video animation depicting the construction of the voxel objects.
+- In this mode, the program will automatically compute and save an animation depicting the layer-by-layer construction of the scene.
-- Add brief flashes of simplicity (i.e. records of the past) in the ever-growing clutter.
+- As part of the animation, I add brief flashes of simplicity (i.e. records of the past) in the ever-growing clutter.
-- Start with nature scene with pandas roaming around.
-Add man-made objects.
-If you can do it in real-time, great.
-Maybe just precompute a sequence, and then can run it on the laptop, with a button to add pre-made ML objects to scene.
-But it has to look good; that's the point.
-It needs to have a nice aesthetic quality to it.
-Also, it needs to fulfill different aspects of the creativity metric.
+- The scene begins as a natural environment with free-roaming pandas, but then the man-made objects take over.

 ### Symbolism